ma-ha/rest-web-ui/html/modules/pong-io/README.md

 Changes are POSTed to the 'dataURL' and the response will be set as update.

+If cyclic updates are required you need to set the "poll" value (in milliseconds).

+If you want the user to change the poll interval, set an array of options (in second):

+    "pollOptions":["1","10","30","60"]

 ### Lights / LEDs
 The Lights or LEDs needs only a unique ID and coordinates where to place it.